hamil168/nsv-lantern/README.md

 # Lantern®
 ## NoSchoolViolence.org

+This repository currently contains very few EDA scripts used to understand our raw data, which are text documents.
+Some of the older scripts written for this project can be found in [the other repository](https://github.com/kalo37/Lantern_v2).
+This repository may be deprecated, due to collaborations with other corporations developing a new version of the app.

 ### Description
 The Lantern® 2 is a Python web app search query tool providing users with the means of correlating observed behaviors to certain types of violence.
 This is achieved by: